Protect yourself and your business by securing your devices.

-However, along with cost savings and convenience come security risks.
+However, along with cost savings and convenience come potential security risks.
 Every device—personal or business-issued—represents a potential breach point that could allow for a cyber event that results in fraud, loss of valuable or sensitive data or reputational harm.

 “It’s human nature to look to convenience before safety,” says Jeffrey A. Taylor, Head of Fraud Forensics and Commercial Payments Strategy at Regions Bank in Birmingham, Alabama.
 “When we’re in a hurry, we drive over the speed limit and don’t think about safety.
 We often take a similar approach with new technology and security.”